Extendable Generalization Self-Supervised Diffusion for Low-Dose CT Reconstruction: Experiments

-{In this study, the superiority of the present model is demonstrated by quantitatively evaluating the Mayo and LIDC-IDRI datasets with $25\%$ dose, respectively.
-In the other experiments of the comparison, we have taken the traditional method, self-supervised and clean data based iterative diffusion method, which can reflect the advancement of the present method from several angles, which is clearly demonstrated in Fig. \ref{fig5} from the image itself, zoomed-in and residual maps.
-The traditional TV, although it can realize the noise removal, has transitional smoothing and destruction of pathological features, and the parameter settings are non-uniform for different data and system devices.
-Deep learning-based methods, such as B2U, suffer from performance degradation due to their inability to adapt to the overly structured and correlated noise in CT images.
-Noiser2Noise tends to introduce too much random noise due to the introduction of additional noise in the noisy image itself in order to construct a supervised image, appearing to smooth out textures and details similar to TV methods.
-In addition, Prompt-SID, which is based on cue learning and introduces a diffusion model to amplify the perceptual noise, did not show eye-opening results on the Mayo dataset.
-NBR, which fails to introduce enhancement for similarity as our method, produces lesions that do not stand out as shown in Figs. \ref{fig5} and \ref{fig6}, both in the lungs and in the abdomen.
 As can be seen from Table \ref{table1}, Noise2Sim, AdaReNet, and IPDM all showed good results, but Noise2Sim's method based on batch data similarity requires higher data z-axis orientation, which resulted in a significant drop in metrics across different datasets, and the overly randomized selection of similar data can easily lead to drifting of CT values as shown in Figs. \ref{fig5} and \ref{fig7}.
 However, our method mitigates the CT value mismatch due to the pixel-level weighted correction that achieves a balance in suppressing noise and preserving details.
 Notably, although the effect on the LIDC data is lower than that of AdaReNet, it requires independent noisy data with the same information, which cannot be strictly classified as self-supervised, and as shown in Fig. \ref{fig7}, the image produces a smoothing of the details on the muscle tissues and bones, which can interfere with the diagnostic performance of the radiologist to a large extent.

-For IPDM's approach based on iterative diffusion over two domains starting from clean data, which mitigates the presence of noise at the cost of a huge cost, although modeling with clean data has a great advantage, it is still not sufficient for feature recovery.
-As shown in the folded line in Fig. \ref{fig5}, our method is closest to the reference in terms of amplitude variation, which fully demonstrates the robustness of the present method in denoising reconstruction.
-In addition, it is worth emphasizing that our method only requires single LDCT projection data, whether training or testing the model, which is a real self-supervised method that this study aims to address when a large number of labels are missing in the clinic.}
+Our method best matches the reference in intensity variation, as shown in the line profile in Fig. \ref{fig5}, demonstrating superior reconstruction robustness.
+Crucially, our approach operates solely on single LDCT projection during both training and inference, offering a truly self-supervised solution suitable for label-scarce clinical environments.}